You are here

 Profiling the people that built and helped shape the game in Wellington, from its inception in 1870 through to the WRFU’s 50th Jubilee year in 1929.

-The first of these profiles is Charles Monro, widely recognised as the founding father of rugby in New Zealand – as played under the then rules of the English school by the same name.
+The first of these profiles is Charles Monro, widely recognised as the founding father of rugby in New Zealand.
 Monro introduced the rugby version of the football game to both Nelson and Wellington in 1870.

 An organised match in Wellington had been played on 26 September 1868 between a group of Wellington civilians and the 18th Royal Irish Regiment, stationed in Wellington, at the Mount Cook barracks.
 On 20 August 1870 a match was contested between a Wellington team and the crew of the visiting HMS Rosario at the Basin Reserve.
 Neither of these were under the rugby rules.